 What is Major Depressive Disorder?

 Major depressive disorder is one of the types of depression.
 It is the most common type of depression in the United States, with an estimated 6.7% of American adults suffering from this condition at any given time.
 Women are also more prone to suffering from this condition compared to men.
-Approximately one in every three women will experience major depressive disorder at least once in their lifetime.
+Approximately one in every three women will experience a major depressive disorder at least once in their lifetime.

 People with major depressive disorder experience such severe feelings of depression that they cannot function normally.
-These feelings can have significant adverse effects on a person’s personal and professional lives.
+These feelings can have significant adverse effects on a person’s personal and professional life.
 Some people may only experience it once, but most will have several episodes.

 How to Spot Alcohol Addiction and Major Depression Symptoms